syncfusion-content/angular-docs/angular/Barcode/Overview.md

 ---
-title: Getting Started for Angular Barcode
+title: Overview of Angular Barcode Component | Syncfusion
-description: Barcode
+description: Learn hare all about Overview of Syncfusion Essential Angular Barcode component, its elements and more details.
-platform: Angular
+platform: angular
 control: Barcode
 documentation: ug
 keywords: ejBarcode
 ---

-# Overview
+# Overview of Angular Barcode Component

 The Syncfusion Essential JS Barcode widget enables rendering of one dimension and two dimension barcodes in web page.
 Barcode provides you a simple and inexpensive method of encoding text information that can be easily read by electronic readers.